 We also visually examined all recorded flights to assess the probability of collision with the windows.
 We determined that a collision was likely if the bird flew in line with the windows and hit the mist net.
 If the bird flew too far to the right or left, as to miss the windows, or stopped at least 1 m short of the mist net, we determined that the bird would have avoided the window.
 We generated our measure of collision/avoidance for each bird in each treatment group.
 Hence, for each flight of a bird in each treatment group our goal was to produce an assessment of collision risk and a quantification of flight velocity.
 However, not all birds flew successfully in all trials hence the actual sample sizes in particular analyses were smaller than the total number of birds flown.
 We report actual sample sizes in association with each statistical analysis.

 Ethics statement

 All procedures were approved by William & Mary's Institutional Animal Care and Use Committee (2019-09-22-13861-jpswad).
+We caught brown-headed cowbirds under US federal bird banding permit 21567 issued to Bryan Watts.

 Statistical analyses